 During IVF treatment mature oocytes (eggs) are collected from the ovaries and fertilised with semen in a petri dish in an incubator in the laboratory.
 Here the fertilised eggs (embryos) develop during the first cell divisions.
-After 3 or more days the best embryo or embryos are transferred to the uterus so they can attach to the endometrial lining and continue their development into a foetus, just like after normal conception.
+After 5 days the best embryo, now a blastocyst, is transferred to the uterus so it can attach to the endometrial lining and continue the development into a foetus, just like after normal conception.
 ICSI is an abbreviation for Intra Cytoplasmic Sperm Injection.
 ICSI is used when the sperm quality is severely reduced or if there has been low fertilisation rate in a previous treatment cycle with normal IVF.
 With ICSI, one single selected sperm cell is injected directly into each of the oocytes.
 Except for this, ICSI and IVF treatments are the same.